More

 What is Android Fastboot?

-Android Fastboot is a protocol built into Android devices that lets you send commands to the bootloader from your computer.
+Android Fastboot protocol is built into Android devices that lets you send commands to the bootloader from your computer.
 Think of it as a direct line of communication to the core of the device before the main Android system even starts.

 With Fastboot, you can do things like flash new firmware, install custom ROMs, or make deeper changes to the system that aren’t possible from inside Android.
 It’s especially useful when your device won’t boot up normally or when you’re managing a large number of devices that need quick, consistent updates.